upbound/xgql/.github/ISSUE_TEMPLATE/bug_report.md

 ### What happened?
 <!--
-Please let us know what behaviour you expected and how Crossplane diverged from that behaviour.
+Please let us know what behaviour you expected and how xgql diverged from that behaviour.
 -->